-Editors Note: This user guide template is one in a series of templates to help readers plan and manage communications and content management activities, resources and deliverables.
-We welcome ideas and suggestions for other Template Tuesday materials.
+Editors Note: This User Guide Template is one in a series of templates to help readers plan and manage communications and content management activities, resources and deliverables.
+We welcome ideas and suggestions for other Techwhirl Templates Library materials.

 The User Guide (aka User Manual) provides the information and instructions needed to set up and use a product.
 A User Guide includes written and visual information (such as diagrams or screen shots) to assist the user in completing tasks associated with the product (or service), organized along functional or workflow lines.